Popular OTC medicines for colds and allergies don’t work, FDA panel says | KRDO

 “We really should not have products on the market that are not effective,” said committee member Dr. Diane Ginsburg of the University of Texas at Austin College of Pharmacy.

-The FDA told the committee it would take its advice into consideration.
-If the agency agrees with the committee, companies may be required to remove products with phenylephrine from store shelves or reformulate them.
+The FDA told the committee it would take its advice into consideration, although it did not give a timeline.
+If the agency decides to reclassify phenylephrine from Generally Recognized as Safe and Effective (GRASE), stakeholders would have the opportunity to comment on the proposed change and to provide any additional data.
+During that process, companies would still be allowed to market products with phenylephrine.
+But if the FDA agrees with the committee, companies may be required to remove products with phenylephrine from store shelves or reformulate them.

 The agency approved phenylephrine for over-the-counter use in the 1970s, but it became even more common after 2005, when legislation restricted access to OTC drugs that use a similar decongestant ingredient called pseudoephedrine.